Vansh2117/Self_Pruning_Network/README.md

 # Self-Pruning Neural Network — CIFAR-10

 A feedforward neural network that learns to prune its own connections **during training** using learnable gate parameters and sparsity regularisation.
-Built as a case study for the Tredence Analytics AI Engineer internship.

 ---

 ## Project Structure